 1.

-Essentials of Control Panel Design
+Core Principles of Control Panel Design for Industrial Automation

 In this segment, Zaic Design’s expert, Gary Lucas, explores essential control panel design elements.
 He highlights the importance of DIN rails and wire ways, along with the use of AC and DC power in control panels.
 Gary also sheds light on the main switch’s role and how electrical contactors contribute to the safe and efficient functioning of automated systems.